Summary

 Next, click on the "Permissions" tab to configure the permissions

-Here you define the maximum permissions that this OAuth Client can request
+Here you can define the maximum permissions that can be requested/authorized via this OAuth Client

 You have granular control over Create/View/Update/Remove/Export for each data model, and you can click on each data model to open up its nested properties (fields)